GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 1

-GLP-1 receptor agonists (glucagon-like peptide-1) work by mimicking a hormone that regulates blood sugar and appetite.
+GLP-1 receptor agonists work by mimicking a hormone that regulates blood sugar and appetite.
 They have become the most commercially successful drug class in history, generating over $50 billion in annual global revenue.
-But their list prices remain staggering compared to what they cost to produce.
+But their list prices remain far higher than what they cost to produce.

 Brand-Name GLP-1 Drugs: Monthly List Prices (2026)